Please note that this competition has been paused and will resume in 2022.

-Entrants will submit an application outlining an idea for a sustainable science, mathematics or technology initiative, specific to your school and which you would deliver between September 2020 and June 2021.
+Entrants will submit an application outlining an idea for a sustainable science, mathematics or technology initiative, specific to your school and which you would deliver throughout the next school year.

 Your initiative can focus on any area of science, mathematics, or technology, and it can be either a new idea or development of something you’re already working on.
 The most important thing: think innovative!